 Bit of a weird one, this: Kyrenia changed its name in January 2016 to Ketty’s Taste Of Cyprus as it was under new ownership.
-The new management has changed the menu and the previous service, a big part of Kyrenia’s offering, has now left the business.
-As a result I’m marking this restaurant as closed and I may go back and review Ketty’s Taste Of Cyprus in due course.
+They never changed the facade, just the website and menu.
+In Summer 2020 it reopened under a completely new name as Spitiko.
+I’ve marked this restaurant as closed, and kept the review up for posterity.

 I’m sorry, but I’ve got a confession to make.
 I’m burned out.
 Running on empty.
 This whole business of going to a restaurant every week takes its toll, you know (I’m not expecting sympathy, don’t worry).
 And it’s the end of the year – Christmas party season is fast approaching and I’ve got very little left in the tank.
 So this week, rather than go somewhere that would be a voyage of discovery for all of us, I went somewhere I know well: I’ve been going to Kyrenia, Caversham’s Greek Cypriot restaurant, for as long as I can remember.
 I love it – and I’m going to spend this review telling you why, because when I visited it on duty it was as terrific as always.